 - Syllabus: You may not receive a syllabus for your class.
-As such, you will most likely not receive a breakdown of how your grade will be calculated and/or you may not be given a list of textbooks required for the class. - 2.
-Grades: Although USAC will report your grades to UW-Eau Claire using the standing A-F scale, French universities typically grade students using a scale of 1 to 20, with grades 18 through 20 never awarded.
-A 16 is a very high mark with a 10 being acceptable. - 3.
+As such, you will most likely not receive a breakdown of how your grade will be calculated and/or you may not be given a list of textbooks required for the class. - Amount of time in class: you will have more hours in class than you are used to in the U.S., however, you will do most of your homework during that time.
+When you leave class, you won't have nearly the amount of homework as you are used to in the U.S. - 3.
+Grades: Although USAC will report your grades to UW-Eau Claire using the standing A-F scale, French universities typically grade students using a scale of 1 to 20, with

+- grades 18 through 20 never awarded.
+A 16 is a very high mark with a 10 being acceptable. - 4.
 Testing: Testing in France is intense and high stakes.
 To enter university all students must pass their BAC, which involves a week of oral and written exams.
 Once at university students must take comprehensive exams each year with part of the goal to weed out students.
 Fifty percent of French university students do not make it past the first year.
 Ninety percent of medical students fail their first year.
-Failed students are required to retake the entire year of studies. - 4.
+Failed students are required to retake the entire year of studies. - 5.
 Student Services: Another important difference to note is that "student services" are a relatively unknown concept at French universities.
 While the USAC office and Resident Directors will be ready to assist you, in general, the university does not have the mission, common to most U.S. institutions, of "student development."
 It is there to provide access to academic resources.
 University students are considered adults who will work their way through the system, asking questions when necessary.